By Aaron Tan (19A01B) and Phang Yeu Yeou (19A01A)

 Soon, the ceremony began.
 To throes of applause our guest-of-honour, Mr Jonathan Lim, was escorted into the hall.
 Mr Lim, an assistant superintendent at the Singapore Police Force, was himself once a part of the Students’ Council.
 Taking the lectern, he spoke of his past experiences as a student councillor.

 “There will be many frustrations,” he warned.
 But in the end, he promised, greater rewards would follow.
-He issued the 38th students’ council a challenge – to make this temporary school experience a permanent one, one which will live on in the heart of every Rafflesian.
+He issued the 38th students’ council a challenge – to make this temporary school experience a permanent one, one which will live on in the hearts of every Rafflesian.
 To serve in the council, to him, is a chance to make a difference

 President of the 37th Students’ Council Beverly Fu (18S03Q) was the next to take the podium.
 Delivering her speech with poise, Beverly recounted how she was asked many questions over the course of her last few days as Council President.
 As a leader, she learnt the importance of getting comfortable with questions that have no clear answers.
 Calling it a humbling experience, she thanked the batch for their work and emphasised how lucky she was to work with and walk this leadership journey together with them.
 To serve in the council, to her, is also to learn.